 Pizza, on the other hand, can have either a thick crust or thin crust.
 However it always has cheese on it, and yet it will also have either tomato sauce, white sauce, or olive oil together with garlic.
 Pizza furthermore is often served up with other garnishes or toppings such as pepperoni, sausage, mushrooms, as well as assorted vegetables.

 Various other terms for the tomato pie include; gravy pie, church pie in Philadelphia, as well as strip pizza, red bread, party pizza and in Rhode Island it's known as bakery pizza.

-Whatever you want to call it, we can agree on this, Philly and Jersey loves Tomato Pies.
-Although the debate will most likely continue on!
+Whatever you want to call it, we can agree on this, Philly and Jersey love Tomato Pies although the debate will most likely continue!